mariomaaren/AgeGuessingApp/README.md

+Press the green Code button and then press Download ZIP to download the files

 This script can calcukate your age of you awnser the questions...

 (WARNING: This is a joke, you need to enter your age for it be calculated)